 LONDON (AP) — The Islamic State group claimed responsibility Thursday for an attack by a man who plowed an SUV into pedestrians on one of London's famous bridges and then stabbed a police officer to death at Britain's Parliament.
 In a somber but defiant statement, Britain's prime minister declared that "we are not afraid."

 - The Latest: UK PM Theresa May visits London attack victims

-BRUSSELS (AP) — The latest on the Greek financial crisis (all times local):
+LONDON (AP) — The latest on the attack outside Britain's Parliament (all times local):

 - AP Exclusive: US probes banking of ex-Trump campaign chief

 WASHINGTON (AP) — U.S. Treasury Department agents have recently obtained information about offshore financial transactions involving President Donald Trump's former campaign chairman, Paul Manafort, as part of a federal anti-corruption probe into his work in Eastern Europe, The Associated Press has learned.

 - Spying claim by Intel chair renews fight over Russia probe

 WASHINGTON (AP) — The House intelligence committee chairman privately apologized to his Democratic colleagues on Thursday, yet publicly defended his decision to openly discuss and brief President Donald Trump on typically secret intercepts that he says swept up communications of the president's transition team.